jhu-arch/arch-tutorial/RF.rst

 .. _Reproducibility-Framework:

 Reproducibility is an important characteristic of a good scientific project.
-Factors, like random seeds, versioning data to using virtual environments, might influence the reproducibility of science projects.
+Factors, like random seeds, versioning data to using virtual environments, might influence the reproducibility of scientific projects.

 This topic aims to present some tools to guarantee the pipeline reproducible.